Eschatologue/CM_wiki/docs/class/cleric/index.md

 You gain the ability to channel divine energy directly from the Outer Planes, using that energy to fuel magical effects.
 You start with two such effects: [:class-abl-chdiv-cleric: Divine Spark](#class-abl-chdiv-cleric-divine-spark) and [:class-abl-chdiv-cleric: Turn Undead](#class-abl-chdiv-cleric-turn-undead), each of which is described below.
 Each time you use your Channel Divinity, you choose which effect to create, and you gain additional effect options at higher levels in this class.

-You can use **:class-abl-chdiv-cleric: Channel Divinity**{ .em } twice.
+You can use **:ui-chdiv-cleric: Channel Divinity**{ .em } twice.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.
 You gain additional uses when you reach certain Cleric levels, as shown in the Channel Divinity column of the Cleric table.

 If a Channel Divinity effect requires a saving throw, the DC equals the Spell Save DC from this class's Spellcasting feature.

-#### :class-abl-chdiv-cleric: Divine Spark
+#### :ui-chdiv-cleric: Divine Spark

 As a **:rsc-a: Magic**{ .rsc } action, you point your Holy Symbol at another creature you can see within 30 feet of yourself and focus divine energy at them.
 Roll 1d8 and add your Wisdom modifier.
 You either restore Hit Points to the creature equal to that total or force the creature to make a **:d20-save: Constitution saving throw**.
 On a failed save, the creature takes **:dmg-necr: Necrotic**{ .dmg-necr } or **:dmg-radi: Radiant**{ .dmg-radi } (your choice) damage equal to that total.
 On a successful save, the creature takes half as much damage (round down).

 You roll an additional d8 when you reach Cleric levels 7 (2d8), 13 (3d8), and 18 (4d8).

-#### :class-abl-chdiv-cleric: Turn Undead
+#### :ui-chdiv-cleric: Turn Undead

 As a **:rsc-a: Magic**{ .rsc } action, you present your Holy Symbol and speak a prayer censuring Undead creatures.
 Each Undead within 30 feet of you must make a Wisdom saving throw.
 If the creature fails its saving throw, it has the Frightened and Incapacitated conditions for 1 minute.
 This effect ends early on the creature if it takes any damage, you have the Incapacitated condition, or you die.